-Residents of Montreal’s 19 boroughs can take advantage of the service as long as they hold a valid library card from the Montreal library network.
+Residents of the city’s 19 boroughs can take advantage of the service as long as they hold a valid library card from the Montreal library network.
 The same card is valid in the 45 libraries of the network and allows access to the services offered at each.

 Winter equipment available for loan include:

 - Snowshoe tails (attachments that extend the length of the snowshoes)

 - Crampons for different sized boots

 It is not possible to reserve the equipment.
 Users will be able to see the available equipment in the library’s catalogue and borrow them as they would a book.
 For more information, contact the library closest to you.